-B.S.
-Computer Science Program Education Objectives
+B.S. in Computer Science Program Education Objectives

 Within a few years of graduation, computer science graduates should: